 Raptor attends shows throughout the year all over the world.
 It is a great way to meet our customers and talk to new ones about our camera technology, about customer requirements, about new trends.
 It is also a great way to meet suppliers and distributors.

-However, 2020 and 2021 have presented us all with a very different landscape.
-Most shows have been canceled or rescheduled or become virtual.
-We are monitoring the situation very closely and as soon as it is safe, we will recommence attending these shows.
+The last few years have presented us all with a very different landscape.
+Some shows have been canceled or rescheduled or become virtual.
+We are monitoring the situation very closely and will respond accordingly.
 Watch this space.

 Raptor Photonics has published a new application note on how its range of SWIR cameras offer an alternative to thermal cameras for Driver Vision Enhancement improving a driver’s viewing capabilities while operating in degraded visual conditions such as darkness, fog, smoke, or dust,